jaryan77/Latitude/README.md

 #### <a id="visualization-pages"></a>Visualization pages

-You'll build four of these, one for each visualization.
-Here's an example of one:
+There are four of these.
+Here are screenshots of Max Temperature:

 Large screen: